 Section 402(o) of the Clean Water Act contains prohibitions for anti-backsliding.
 Generally, antibacksliding prohibits the issuance of a renewed permit with less stringent limitations than were established in the previous permit.
 The Clean Water Act contains certain exceptions to antibacksliding in Section 402(o)(2).
 Section 402(o)(2)(B)(i) of the Clean Water Act contains an exception to anti-backsliding for information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance.
 Therefore, this permitting action is eliminating the limitations for BOD5.
-[It is noted that anti-backsliding prohibitions and exceptions are mirrored in Chapter 523 of the Department's rules at 40 CFR 122.44(1)(2)(i)(B)(l).]
+[It is noted that anti-backsliding prohibitions and exceptions are mirrored in Chapter 523 of the Department's rules at 40 CFR 122.44(1)(2)(i)(B)(I).]

 e.
-Dissolved Oxygen: The previous permit established, and this permitting action is carrying forward the daily minimum limit of 7.5 mg/L, as well as the monthly average and daily maximum reporting requirements for dissolved oxygen.
-The previous permit revised the minimum monitoring frequency to twice per month based on the discharge monitoring data.
-This permitting action is carrying forward the monitoring frequency of 2/Month as well as the requirement that MDIFW maintains copies of all data from effluent dissolved oxygen monitoring at the facility for a period of five years and must make available copies of data to the Department upon request.
+Dissolved Oxygen: The 12/5/11 permit established, and this permitting action is carrying forward the daily minimum limit of 7.5 mg/L, monthly average and daily maximum monitoring requirements for dissolved oxygen.
+The 12/5/2011 permit revised, and this permit renewal is carrying forward, the minimum monitoring frequency of twice per month based on the discharge monitoring data.
+This permitting action is eliminating the requirement for MDIFW Enfield to submit copies of dissolved oxygen data, as data is submitted to the Department via discharge monitoring reports.

-The Department reviewed 17 DMRs that were submitted for the period of June 2012 - December 19, 2016.
+The Department reviewed 25 DMRs that were submitted for the period of January 1, 2012 - August 1, 2018.
 The data indicates the following: